-Advanced neurological tests and neuroimaging technologies help the medical team understand what is happening in and around a baby’s brain.
+State-of-the-Art DiagnosticsAdvanced neurological tests and neuroimaging technologies help the medical team understand what is happening in and around a baby’s brain.
 Just as important, our experts have the knowledge and experience to interpret these advanced tests and scans.
 This high level of care leads to personalized treatment that is evidence-based and focused on achieving the best possible developmental outcomes.

 Some of our testing and imaging technologies include:

-• A first-of-its-kind, “baby-sized” 3-tesla (3T) magnetic resonance imaging
+• A first-of-its-kind, “baby-sized” 3-tesla (3T) magnetic resonance imaging unit

 • A computed tomography (CT) scanner that can be moved to the bedside for easy access

-machines are available at the bedside 24/7 to monitor babies who are having seizures or are at high risk for seizures.
+• Video EEG machines are available at the bedside 24/7 to monitor babies who are having seizures or are at high risk for seizures.

 These technologies are available in the Neuro NICU, which means our team can keep your baby on the unit for testing and imaging rather than taking them to another area in the hospital.
 This keeps babies safe, warm and more stable during this critical time in their young lives.

-at Cincinnati Children’s is one of the largest and most specialized academic molecular genetics labs in the United States.
+If the care team believes a genetic disorder plays a role in your child’s condition, they will order advanced genetic testing.
+The Molecular Genetics Laboratory at Cincinnati Children’s is one of the largest and most specialized academic molecular genetics labs in the United States.
 The team provides rapid results and expert interpretation.

 Advanced Therapies and SurgeriesWhole-body hypothermia cooling is the most significant advancement in newborn neurological care in decades, and Cincinnati Children’s researchers played a role in its development.
 Whole-body hypothermia involves cooling the body to about 92 degrees F for 72-96 hours.
 We offer it to certain infants who have been through a traumatic birth and experienced reduced oxygen levels or blood flow to their brains or bodies.
 This treatment can preserve cells and decrease damage to the brain, which can help reduce a child’s risk of death and disability.

 Some babies in the Neuro NICU need surgery for problems such as bleeding in the brain and spina bifida.
 The Neuro NICU team includes pediatric neurosurgeons who have extensive experience and skill in these delicate procedures.
 When possible, they use minimally invasive techniques, which can lead to faster healing and less pain.
-These neurosurgeons are part of the hospital’s renowned Division of Neurosurgery
+These neurosurgeons are part of the hospital’s renowned Division of Neurosurgery.

 Our neurosurgeons also offer fetal surgeries for conditions once considered life-threatening or only treatable after birth.
 Cincinnati Children’s is one of only three fetal surgery centers in the United States with the expertise to perform the full range of fetal surgical interventions.
 Since 2004, we have performed more than 1,900 fetal surgical procedures.